abmusse/nodejs-itoolkit/docs/README.md

 **Parameters:**

-- **callback** `<function>` The specified call back function to handle the execution result. output is the output XML document from XMLSERVICE program.
+- **callback** `<function>` The user provided function to process the xml output returned from XMLSERVICE.
   - The first parameter added to the callback is `error`.
 This is an `Error` object when a transport error occurs or `null`.
   - The second parameter added to the callback is `xmlOutput`, the raw XML returned from XMLSERVICE.

 **Example:**